 Absolutely not.
-What we are providing is a stronger, more reliable set of criteria and use of publicly available data to aid authorizers in making the appropriate renewal decision.
-Local districts - if schools are chartered by them - have the jurisdiction to make renewal decisions, based upon the current provisions of law, which provide guidance regarding criteria for renewal.
+What we are providing is a more robust, reliable set of criteria using publicly available data to aid authorizers in making appropriate renewal decisions.
+Authorizers have the jurisdiction to make renewal decisions, based upon the current provisions of law, which provide guidance regarding criteria for renewal.
 What we have found over years of analysis and testing of the criteria, is that there are some significant shortcomings to the current provisions which make it quite difficult for districts to make sound, timely decisions at the time of a charter's renewal.
 Further, the way these criteria are applied is extremely uneven across the state, which has allowed for the re-authorization of charters that are chronically underperforming.

 How are CCSA's Minimum Criteria for Renewal better than what exists in current law?